mjegann5/anypoint-data-blind-connector/README.md

 The Connector provides operations for creating over-ride token.
 A passphrase and expiration period is required for creating an over-ride token.

 Over-ride tokens only work when:
-- Correct passphrase is provided
+- The user the passphrase used for creating the token
 - Token has not expired